NakashimaTakeshi/HF-IGsL/README.md

      This script creates or updates the container following the instructions found in `~/TurtleBot3/docker/docker-compose.yml`.
      It allows the container to share system resources, such as volumes and devices, with the host machine.
+2. Execute the Bash function `sde-get-fully-started` to configure the freshly built Docker container.
+     This function calls several scripts to download the required datasets and build the ROS environment (= Catkin workspace) inside the Docker container.
+     It will remove any existing Catkin workspace and build the new one inside `/root/TurtleBot3/catkin_ws/`.
+     It will also automatically source the newly build ROS environment.
+4. From there, you have everything ready to start using the SDE to develop new features.
-2. Use `ctrl+d` to exit the container at any time.
+3. Use `ctrl+d` to exit the container at any time.

 > **Note:**
   If no Nvidia drivers are present, the script `RUN-DOCKER-CONTAINER.bash` sets the Docker runtime to `runc`, instead of `nvidia`, to bypass `nvidia-docker2` when entering the container.